Offgrid and offline - How to build your own solar-powered autonomous network where there is no infrastructure.

 Hands On

-At least 2.7 billion people out of around 8 billion globally are offline - and many more people already connected do not have meaningful access.
+At least 2.7 billion people out of around 8 billion globally are offline- and many more people already connected do not have meaningful access.

-At the same time, we are witnessing exciting new developments in the areas of open hardware design, decentralized and localized manufacturing, offline-first & self-hosted services for local content production, and open educational resources and technologies for localized capacity building.
+At the same time, we are witnessing exciting new developments in the areas of open hardware design, decentralized manufacturing, offline-first & self-hosted services for local content production, and open educational resources and technologies for localized capacity building.